ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ## Vector Clocks

 Invented independently by Friedemann Mattern and Colin Fidge.
-Both men wrote papers about this subject in 1988
+Both men wrote papers about this subject in 1988.

-For Vector Clocks
+For Vector Clocks however, this relation ***is*** reversable:

 `A->B <==> LC(A) < LC(B)`

-A Lamport Clock is a single integer, but a Vector Clock is a sequence of integers (vector in the programming sense, not a vector in the sense of magnitude and direction)
+A Lamport Clock is just a single integer, but a Vector Clock is a sequence of integers.
+(The word *"vector"* is being used here in the programming sense, not in the sense of a magnitude and direction)

 ### Implementing a Vector Clock

 There are two pre-conditions that must be fulfilled before you can implement a Vector Clock:

 1. You must know upfront how many processes make up your system
-1. All the processes must agree the order in which the clock values will occur in the vector
+1. All the processes must agree the order in which the clock values will occur within the vector

-In this case, we know that we have three processes `Alice`, `Bob` and `Carol`, and that the sort order of values in the vector will be alphabetic by process name.
+In this case, we know that we have three processes `Alice`, `Bob` and `Carol`, and that the order of values in the vector will be sorted alphabetically by process name.

-So each process will create its own vector clock with an initial value of `[0,0,0]` for `Alice`, `Bob` and `Carol` respectively.
+So, each process will create its own copy of the vector clock with an initial value of `[0,0,0]` for `Alice`, `Bob` and `Carol` respectively.

 The Vector Clock is then managed by applying the following rules: